izmecharr/eda-nyc-taxi-trip-duration/README.md

 **My curiosity:** *Are there specific times when New Yorkers really need taxis?*

 I extracted time features from the pickup timestamps to understand daily and weekly patterns.
-This felt like detective work - looking for clues about when demand peaks and valleys occur.

 **What I uncovered:** 6:00 PM is the absolute peak with 90,600 trips, and I discovered that 38.7% of all trips happen during traditional rush hours.